Xianjun-Yang/Awesome-papers-on-detection-of-LLM-generated-contents/README.md

-# Our new survey is coming very soon!!! keep watched!
+# Our new survey paper is coming very soon!!! keep watched!

 # AI-detection-papers(Actively updating)
 A record of relevant papers about detection of AI-generated contents